 Steins with pointed, ornate pewter lids are quite common in traditional German beer steins.
 The delicate details on this modern version are a tribute to the 14th century steins that were opulent and over-the-top, which is one of the reasons they became collector’s items.
+You won’t find a better looking rendition of a classic beer stein with lid than this!
 The matching crest on the side of the glass can be personalized with up to two lines of text of your choosing, a modern addition you won’t find on older steins.

 Hefty Glass Beer Steins

 You’ve heard of Oktoberfest, the largest beer festival in the world.
 In this celebration, special dimpled steins like these are often used for the traditional Oktoberfest beer.
 They’re also great for everyday use, but this set of two crested glass steins are so regal and attractive that you could certainly just have them on display as part of your stein collection.

 Back in the 19th century when beer steins became a highly sought-after collector’s item, craftsmen would use clay to create complicated, detailed steins.
 This incredible castle stein is just one example of how ornate they could be!
 German beer steins are often carved with imagery featuring Oktoberfest, landscapes, and even cityscapes of many German towns.
 If you look closely, you can see “Cologne” engraved at the bottom in German, which is one of the country’s oldest cities.

 Picture this: you’re in a small tavern in the quiet little town of Rothenburg ob der Taube in Bavaria.
 You and your traveling companion order a couple of beers, and the barmaid brings them to you in these ceramic mugs.
 These medieval mugs are all over Germany as they have been used for centuries, and it’s no wonder why!
 You can certainly down at least four or five beers before leaving the bar with a full stomach and a slight buzz.